RoboJackets/software-training-old/assignments/week_1/project1.4/ReadMe.md

 # Project Objective
 During this project we will be training a Neural Network on the MNIST dataset.
 This is the canonical hello world of the machine learning world.
-The goal is to classify images of handwritten digits into what it is.
+The goal is to classify images of handwritten digits into digits they represent.
 We will be using a convolutional neural network in order to effectively process the image data.

 # Starter Code